-Every engineer will be interested in our simple method of defining and measuring the resistance to fluid flow for hydraulic components.
+Every engineer will be interested in our simple method of defining the resistance to fluid flow for hydraulic components.
 Just as the Ohm is used in electrical engineering, we find that we can use a liquid Ohm or “Lohm” to good advantage on all hydraulic computations.

 When using the Lohm, you can forget about coefficients of discharge and dimensional tolerances on drilled holes.
 These factors are automatically compensated for in the Lohm calculations and confirmed by our testing of each component to establish flow tolerances.
 The resistance to flow of any fluid component can be expressed in Lohms.